 For thousands of years, traditional cultures have been soaking nuts to improve digestibility.
 We now know soaking nuts releases phytic acid bonds and activates enzymatic activity so we can digest the nutrients more easily.
 To learn more about sprouting, click here.
 We do not soak to grow an actual sprout or root, we soak to deactivate naturally occurring enzyme inhibitors and increase digestibility and nutrition.
 For more on the terminology of sprouting and soaking click here.

 How to sprout nuts and seeds:

 Put nuts or seeds (flax, chia and hemp seeds should not be sprouted using this method) in a large bowl and cover with water by at least 2 inches.
 Each cup of nuts needs approximately 1 tsp salt which will help to neutralize the phytates in the nuts.
 Stir to combine.
-Allow to sit for anywhere from 1 to 12 hours (overnight is fine).
+Allow to sit for anywhere from 2 to 12 hours in the fridge (overnight is fine).
 Different nuts need different soaking times.
 See this article for soaking times for different nuts and seeds.

 Keep sprouted nuts and seeds refrigerated.

 Depending on your water source, it is advisable to use filtered water for the soaking and rinsing stages.
 That's what we do at NUT•HUT.